JPPereira93/pysatgeo/README.md

 `pysatgeo` is a small Python package for raster and vector geospatial processing.

-The project started as a learning repo for packaging, CI, and geospatial utilities.
-It has now been trimmed down to a smaller set of maintained modules with clearer imports, better tests, and lighter docs.

 ## Current Scope

 The package is organized into a few focused modules: